ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-CPP-Package-Example.rst

        chatter_pub->publish(msg);

-Spinning (i.e., letting the communications system process any pending incoming/outgoing messages) is different in that the call now takes the node as an argument:
+Spinning (i.e., letting the communications system process any pending incoming/outgoing messages until no more work is available) is different in that the call now takes the node and timeout as arguments:

 .. code-block:: cpp

    //    ros::spinOnce();
-       rclcpp::spin_some(node);
+       rclcpp::spin_all(node, 0s);

 Sleeping using the rate object is unchanged.